kameleyon/ociomcp/README.md

 ## Overview

 OptimusCode MCP is a Model Context Protocol (MCP) server that extends Claude's capabilities for software development.
-It provides advanced features for project planning, context management, persistence, and more.
+It provides advanced features for project planning, context management, persistence, and more

 ## Features